openrobots/pocolibs/doc/comLib.md

 Events
 ------

+'h2' events are implemented using the per-task private semaphore also associated with the mailboxes owned by the task.

 ### h2evnSusp

     #include <h2evnLib.h>
 	h2evnSusp(int timeout)

+This function suspends the execution of the current task, waiting for an external event. (ie executes 'P' on the associated sempaphore).

 ### h2evnSignal

     #include <h2evnLib.h>
 	h2evnSignal(long taskId);

+Send an event to the specified task. (ie executes 'V' on the associated semaphore).

 ### h2evnClear

     #include <h2evnLib.h>
 	h2evnClear(void)

+This function flushes pending events for the current task.

 Posters
 -------